Deep neural networks have an inbuilt Occam's razor: Abstract

 The remarkable performance of overparameterized deep neural networks (DNNs) must arise from an interplay between network architecture, training algorithms, and structure in the data.
-To disentangle these three components, we apply a Bayesian picture, based on the functions expressed by a DNN, to supervised learning.
-The prior over functions is determined by the network architecture, and is varied by exploiting a transition between ordered and chaotic regimes.
+To disentangle these three components for supervised learning, we apply a Bayesian picture based on the functions expressed by a DNN.
+The prior over functions is determined by the network architecture, which we vary by exploiting a transition between ordered and chaotic regimes.
 For Boolean function classification, we approximate the likelihood using the error spectrum of functions on data.
-When combined with the prior, this accurately predicts the posterior, measured for DNNs trained with stochastic gradient descent.
-This analysis reveals that structured data, combined with an intrinsic Occam's razor-like inductive bias towards (Kolmogorov) simple functions that is strong enough to counteract the exponential growth of the number of functions with complexity, is a key to the success of DNNs.
+Combining this with the prior yields an accurate prediction for the posterior, measured for DNNs trained with stochastic gradient descent.
+This analysis shows that structured data, together with a specific Occam's razor-like inductive bias towards (Kolmogorov) simple functions that exactly counteracts the exponential growth of the number of functions with complexity, is a key to the success of DNNs.